sf-adams/train-with-beth/README.md

 ## Getting Started

-If you want to set up your own personal trainer website from this, feel free to follow the instructions below to create your own:
+If you want to set up your own personal trainer website from this proof of concept, feel free to follow the instructions below to create your own:

 ### Prerequisites